 John and Marjorie Hall had progressive social values that set them apart from many in Western Nebraska.
 As children from the Depression, they were unable to finish college.
-They raised a daughter, Katherine, who graduate from UNL in 1971 with a degree in Journalism.
-She went on to earn a Ph.D. from the University of Washington, and retired as a journal editor in the UW School of Public Health.
+They raised a daughter, Katherine, who graduated from UNL in 1971 with a degree in Journalism.
+She went on to earn a Ph.D. from the University of Washington and retired as a journal editor with the UW School of Public Health.
 She established this endowment to honor her parents and to further social justice in Nebraska.

 Eligibility: To be eligible for consideration, applicants:

 - Are enrolled (undergraduate or graduate students) at the University of Nebraska Lincoln.
 Students who may be completing their internship in the summer need not take classes during the summer if they will be enrolled during the upcoming fall semester.